Breaking the cubic barrier in the Solovay-Kitaev algorithm: Proof of th:semisimple

 \subsection{The full algorithm}

-Finally, we give the full algorithm to establish \Thm{th:semisimple}, one that works in any semisimple Lie group $G$ and that uses any higher commutator $\omega$. \Thm{th:semisimple} then follows if we choose $\omega$ using \Thm{th:elkasapy}.
+In this subsection, we give the full algorithm to establish \Thm{th:semisimple}, one that works in any semisimple Lie group $G$ and that uses any higher commutator $\omega$. \Thm{th:semisimple} then follows if we choose $\omega$ using \Thm{th:elkasapy}.

+The constants in \Alg{a:z} can be set in the following order and manner: \begin{enumerate} \item The product length $m$ is provided by the statement and proof of \Lem{l:zigzag}. \item The constant $c$, which lengthens the steps $s$ by a factor of $2^c$, should be set to exceed the scales $O(r)$ and $O(\delta)$ in \Lem{l:zigzag} and its proof. \item The constant $a$, which provided each conjugator $u_j$ and $v_j$ with $2^a$ extra bits of precision, should be set so that the total precision exceeds the Lipschitz constant of $h$ in the statement of \Lem{l:zigzag}. \item We can set

+so that $t-t'$ and $t-t''$ are positive and bounded away from 0 in the recursion in \Alg{a:z}. \item Finally, we can choose $b$ based on the gate set $A$ at each step when \Alg{a:z} needs a bounded-length $A$-word. \end{enumerate}